|Commodity||Zinc, Silver, Copper, Lead, Gold|

 As of December 2011, it was estimated that mineral reserves permit a mine life of 9.5 years.
 There is good potential to expand the mine life through exploratory drilling.

 Wolverine is an underground mining operation.
 The mineralized horizon is accessed through a decline that was collared at 1,345 m a.s.l.
-Mining is done by employing the drift and fill mining method to adjust for very poor conditions of the walls and for its selectivity and ability to manage the size of the stopes.
+Mining is done by employing the drift and fill mining method.
 Paste is the primary material used in back-filling but some loose rock from developments is also being used.

 Ventilation is achieved through two ventilation raises and through the main decline.
 Power is supplied by mine generators.
 Compressed air is used for de-watering.
 An industrial Ethernet cable is used for mine radio and other communications.

-The Wolverine mill was commissioned in 2010 and as of 2012 production is increasing to design capacity – i.e. 1,700 tonnes per day.
+The Wolverine mill was commissioned in 2010 and reached full design capacity of 1,700 tonnes per day in Q1 2013.

 Metallurgical process consists of crushing, grinding and flotation.
 The mill produces zinc, copper and lead concentrates.

-The concentrate from Wolverine is trucked to the British Columbia port at Stewart.
+The majority of the concentrate from Wolverine is trucked to the British Columbia port at Stewart.

 All the waste rock is stored underground as backfill as it has the potential for acid generation.
 The majority of tailings would also be used as backfill material with the remainder stored in a facility lined with a geomembrane.